7 Reasons to Grow Succulents in the Drought

 1. Succulents can create the illusion of water

-We love this dry “pond,” which Debra designed as a cooling focal point in her garden in Hidden Meadows, north of Escondido.
+We love this dry “pond,” which Lee Baldwin designed as a cooling focal point in her garden in Hidden Meadows, north of Escondido, California.
 Cactus pads mimic the “lily pads,” and Graptoveria rosettes form the blooms.
-Othonna capensis spills from the overturned jug above.
-And glass marbles scattered on the gravel sparkle in sunlight, as real water would.
+Othonna capensis spills from the overturned jug above, while glass marbles scattered on the gravel sparkle in the sunlight.

 2. They have built-in defense systems

-“These plants are all about surviving drought,” Debra says of the succulents in this rockery, designed by Laura Eubanks.
+“These plants are all about surviving drought,” Lee Baldwin says of the succulents in this rockery, designed by Laura Eubanks.

 3. The variety available is astounding

-“Most succulents look good all year,” Debra says.
+“Most succulents look good all year,” Lee Baldzin says.
 “They’re endlessly fascinating, and they come in every color and size,” as shown in this garden designed by Laura Eubanks.
 Among Debra’s favorites: Agaves, Aloe brevifolia (which forms colonies), and Graptoveria ‘Fred Ives’, with pewter-colored leaves.

 4. They can take most abuse, except from gophers

-The Agave americana ‘Marginata’ in the photo above was about eight years old and five feet across when a gopher ate into its core from the bottom and hollowed it out, so it rolled downhill.
-It looked healthy, it was unsalvageable.
-“This is the first time that a gopher went after my agave,” Debra says.
+The Agave americana ‘Marginata’ in the photo above was about eight years old and five feet across when a gopher ate into its core from the bottom and hollowed it out.
+“This is the first time that a gopher went after my agave,” Lee Baldwin says.
 “An employee of Grangetto’s, the farm- and- agriculture supplier where I buy traps said it was likely due to the drought.”
 Hey, gophers get thirsty too.

 5. Cuttings can live for years without water